danielharrell/open-eyes-lect-2017-18/Open.md

 sight.
 For Leontius is able to denounce his eyes, despite his loss of command.
 "Look for yourselves," he exclaims, "you evil wretches, take your fill of the beautiful sight."
-His eyes remain his, evidently, despite their liberation from him.
+His eyes remain his, despite their liberation from him.
 For their becoming unbounded results not in blindness, but sight; and not unconsciousness of the fact, but recognition of it.
 To stare is still to see, and in this